ORESoftware/live-mutex/README.md

 ```

-Any *locking* errors will mostly be due to the failure to acquire a lock before timing out, and should not
+Any *locking* errors will mostly be due to the failure to acquire a lock before timing out, and should
- very rarely happen if you understand your system and provide good settings.
+ very rarely happen if you understand your system and provide good settings/options to live-mutex.

 *Unlocking* errors should be very rare, and most likely will happen if the process running the broker goes down
 or is overwhelmed.